telerik/kendo-ui-core/docs/controls/charts/appearance.md

 ### SASS Themes

-Starting with the Kendo UI R2 2017 SP1, the Chart can be styled with [SASS-based themes]({% slug sassbasedthemes_kendoui %}).
+As of the Kendo UI R2 2017 SP1 release, the Chart provides styling options through [SASS-based themes]({% slug sassbasedthemes_kendoui %}).

-When the theme is set to "inherit" the component will read colors and fonts from the theme variables.
+When the theme is set to `"inherit"`, the component reads colors and fonts from the theme variables.

 ###### Example